 A 3-step approach to building gratitude and resilience

 Of course, this doesn’t mean the next time your child falls off their bike you run over, tell them to get over it adding “what doesn’t kill you will make you stronger!”.

-What is does mean is that there are three very powerful things you can do to support your child when they’re overwhelmed or struggling that will help them lean into gratitude as part of their everyday mindset.
+It does mean that there are three very powerful things you can do to support your child when overwhelmed or struggling that will help them lean into gratitude as part of their everyday mindset.

 Some children have the ability to achieve this on their own, while others will need more guidance and direction in re-directing their thinking if they’re getting stuck in the uncomfortable emotions surrounding an experience.
 The right time to reflect might be later or day or even later that week.